luisrausseo/TTUWAR/README.md

 * ~~Use DroidCam to test AR on PC platform.~~
 * ~~Merged AR finished scene with Map scene.~~
 * ~~Added more models and target image.~~
-* Pending: Create more quizzes.
-* Pending: Add information tabregarding POIs.

 ### Jijun:

 * ~~Created a leaderboard scene in Unity.~~
-* ~~Created UI elements to display rank, score, and player entered nickname~~
+* ~~Created UI elements to display rank, score, and player entered nickname.~~
-* ~~Configured dreamlo leaderboards database and set up a connection between project and database~~
+* ~~Configured dreamlo leaderboards database and set up a connection between project and database.~~
 * ~~Created a UI that prompts a nickname to submit score.~~
-* ~~Added buttons to navigate between Map scene and highscores scene~~
+* ~~Added buttons to navigate between Map scene and highscores scene.~~
-* ~~Created score script to keep track of player score during the entire game~~
+* ~~Created score script to keep track of player score during the entire game.~~

+## Pending:

+* Fix animation of player while walking/GPS speed script.
+* Fix Quiz GUI (v2)
+* Get unique username from Facebook API for the leaderboard.
+* Create more quizzes.
+* Add information tab regarding POIs.
-* Pending: Add sound.
+* Add sound effects and BGM.
-* Pending: Modify score system to subtract points, give bonus points, etc.
+* Modify score system to subtract points, give bonus points, etc.
+* Add different AR activities.
+* Integrate more login options.

 ## References